ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 WinAPI libraries use subroutines of internal libraries.
 This approach allows them to get complex abstractions as combination of simple ones.
 Implementation of internal libraries is based onto kernel functions that are available through the system calls.

 Device drivers provide simplified representation of devices for the overlying libraries.
-The representation includes a set of subroutines which implement typical actions with device.
+This representation includes a set of subroutines which perform typical actions with device.
 These subroutines are available for both WinAPI libraries and internal libraries through functions of kernel.

 [**Hardware Abstraction Layer**](https://en.wikipedia.org/wiki/Microsoft_Windows_library_files#Hal.dll) (HAL) is a library that provides abstract representation of physical hardware.
 Main goal of this library is to simplify launching Windows on new hardware platforms.
 HAL provides subroutines with the hardware specific implementation for both device drivers and kernel.
 These subroutines allows developers to work with different hardware in the same way.
-Interface of these subroutines is kept the unchanged.
+Interface of these subroutines is kept unchanged.
 Also the interface does not depend on the underlying hardware.
 Therefore, developers can minimize the changes in their source code to port Windows on new platforms.

 ## Keyboard Strokes Simulation

 ### Keystroke in Active Window

 First of all it will be useful to consider ways that are provided by AutoIt for key press simulation.
-The most straightforward way of simulation is the [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function.
-You can find it into the list of [available functions](https://www.autoitscript.com/autoit3/docs/functions.htm).
+The most straightforward way of simulation is [`Send`](https://www.autoitscript.com/autoit3/docs/functions/Send.htm) function.
+You can find it in the list of [available functions](https://www.autoitscript.com/autoit3/docs/functions.htm).

-Our test script presses the "a" key in the already opened window of Notepad application.
-This is an algorithm how the script works:
+Our test script presses the "a" key in running Notepad window.
+The script performs the following algorithm:

-1. Find an opened Notepad window.
+1. Find a Notepad window.
 2. Switch to the Notepad window.
-3. Simulate the "a" key pressing.
+3. Simulate the "a" key press.

-Script can found the Notepad window with the [`WinGetHandle`](https://www.autoitscript.com/autoit3/docs/functions/WinGetHandle.htm) function.
-The first parameter of the function can be one of several possibilities: title of window, handle of window or class of window.
-We will specify the class of Notepad window as more reliable option.
-These are steps to discover a class of the Notepad window:
+Script can find the Notepad window with the [`WinGetHandle`](https://www.autoitscript.com/autoit3/docs/functions/WinGetHandle.htm) function.
+The first parameter of the function can be either a title of a window, handle of a window or window class.
+But the most reliable way is to specify the class of Notepad window, which can be found the following way:

 1. Open the `C:\Program Files (X86)\AutoIt3\Au3Info.exe` application.
 Installation path of AutoIt can be different in your case.
 2. Drag-and-drop the sight of "Finder Tool" to the Notepad window.